On-Chip Nonreciprocal Superconducting Frequency Multiplier for Cryogenic Millimeter-Wave Multiplexed Control: Introduction

-This article presents a novel, integrated solution to these problems through the implementation of a nonreciprocal space-time-periodic frequency multiplier as the central control bus.
-The core principle employed here, where a low-frequency input ($\omega_m$) is up-converted to the high-frequency harmonics ($N\omega_m$) required for $\text{XY}$ control.
-This replaces bulky, high-frequency $\text{RF}$ sources with a single, simpler, low-frequency signal.
-This technique allows the creation of a directional control bus, where signals are guided primarily in one direction.
-Notably, the induced wave dynamics under modulation, characterized by spatial broadening and deceleration, are shown to be direct electromagnetic analogues of wave propagation in an expanding universe.
-We introduce and analyze a quantum architecture that uses an integrated nonreciprocal space-time-periodic superconducting frequency multiplier as a common control bus for an array of distinct-frequency qubits.
-This design offers a synergistic solution:

-\begin{itemize} \item Elimination of High-Frequency Drive Electronics: We show that a single low-frequency input at $\omega_m$ can drive multiple qubits at high frequencies simultaneously, collapsing the entire $\text{XY}$ control system onto one input line. \item Suppression of Purcell Decay: The nonreciprocal nature of the bus creates a highly reflective environment for spontaneously emitted photons, effectively minimizing the environmental impedance seen by the qubit and extending its $\mathbf{T_1}$. \item Fault-Tolerant Crosstalk Management: By combining the inherent isolation of wide frequency separation with the directional signal delivery of the nonreciprocal bus, we achieve superior suppression of coherent crosstalk, thereby enhancing gate fidelity and overall fault tolerance. \end{itemize}
+This article presents a novel, integrated solution through the implementation of a nonreciprocal space-time-periodic superconducting frequency multiplier as the central control bus.
+The core principle is the up-conversion of a single low-frequency input ($ \omega_m $) into the high-frequency harmonics ($ N\omega_m $) required for XY control.
+This replaces multiple bulky high-frequency RF sources with one simpler low-frequency signal and creates a directional control bus, where signals propagate primarily in one direction.
+Notably, the induced wave dynamics under modulation, characterized by spatial broadening and deceleration, are electromagnetic analogues of wave propagation in an expanding universe.
+The proposed frequency bus leverages unique properties of space-time modulation technique~\cite{Taravati_PRAp_2018,Taravati_Kishk_MicMag_2019,taravati2020full,Taravati_ACSP_2022,taravati20234d,taravati2025finite,taravati2025designing} such as nonreciprocity~\cite{Taravati_PRB_SB_2017,Taravati_AMTech_2021,taravati2024spatiotemporal}, frequency conversion~\cite{taravati2021pure,Taravati_PRB_Mixer_2018,taravati_PRApp_2019,Taravati_AMA_PRApp_2020}, amplification~\cite{Taravati_Kishk_PRB_2018,Taravati_NC_2021}, spatiotemporal surface-wave generation~\cite{taravati2018space,Taravati_AMA_PRApp_2020}, and spatial decomposition of time harmonics~\cite{Taravati_Kishk_TAP_2019}.
+We introduce and analyze a quantum architecture that uses this integrated nonreciprocal frequency multiplier as a common control bus for an array of distinct-frequency qubits.
+This design offers several synergistic advantages: \begin{itemize} \item Elimination of high-frequency drive electronics: A single low-frequency input at $ \omega_m $ can drive multiple qubits simultaneously. \item Suppression of Purcell decay: The nonreciprocal bus creates a highly reflective environment for spontaneously emitted photons, thereby extending qubit $ T_1 $. \item Fault-tolerant crosstalk management: The combination of large frequency separation and directional isolation provides superior suppression of coherent crosstalk. \end{itemize}